polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.

-    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
+    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist content of your Cloud Shell home directory.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

 1. In the Azure portal, in the **Cloud Shell**, at the PowerShell prompt, run the following: where `<Azure_region>` designates the target Azure region that you intend to use for this lab (e.g. `eastus`):